jnozzi/cocoadev.com/markdown/ReorderableArrayControllerAndCoreData.md

 I'm having an interesting problem.
-I have a basic General/CoreData app that uses an General/NSArrayController to manage some data in a table view.
-I wanted to add reordering of the data, so I subclassed General/NSArrayController, and implemented some table view data source methods, hooked them up... and it sort of works.
+I have a basic CoreData app that uses an NSArrayController to manage some data in a table view.
+I wanted to add reordering of the data, so I subclassed NSArrayController, and implemented some table view data source methods, hooked them up... and it sort of works.
 When I drag reorder a row, I can see it appear where it should be for a second - then it's deleted, instantly!
 I've tried this both with my code and a modified version of stuff on mmalcom's site.
 At first I figured it was just a problem with my app, so I made a simple test project:

-New General/CoreData app, add an entity called "Test", with a string attribute for "name."
+New CoreData app, add an entity called "Test", with a string attribute for "name."
 Insert an array controller, an add button, a table view.
 Hook them up.
 Insert my drag reorder stuff, reorder, row appears there for a split second, then the object is removed from the store.
 My code is below -- any leads would be very much appreciated.

-#import "General/DragReorderingArrayController.h"
+#import "DragReorderingArrayController.h"

-General/NSString *General/MovedRowsType = @"MOVED_ROWS_TYPE";
+NSString *MovedRowsType = @"MOVED_ROWS_TYPE";

-@implementation General/DragReorderingArrayController
+@implementation DragReorderingArrayController

 - (void)awakeFromNib
 {
     [tableView registerForDraggedTypes:
-		General/[NSArray arrayWithObjects:General/MovedRowsType, nil]];
+		[NSArray arrayWithObjects:MovedRowsType, nil]];
     [tableView setAllowsMultipleSelection:NO];
 	[super awakeFromNib];
 }

-- (BOOL)tableView:(General/NSTableView *)tv
+- (BOOL)tableView:(NSTableView *)tv
-		writeRows:(General/NSArray*)rows
+		writeRows:(NSArray*)rows
-	 toPasteboard:(General/NSPasteboard*)pboard
+	 toPasteboard:(NSPasteboard*)pboard
 {
-    General/NSArray *typesArray = General/[NSArray arrayWithObject:General/MovedRowsType];
+    NSArray *typesArray = [NSArray arrayWithObject:MovedRowsType];

 	[pboard declareTypes:typesArray owner:self];
-    [pboard setPropertyList:rows forType:General/MovedRowsType];
+    [pboard setPropertyList:rows forType:MovedRowsType];

     return YES;
 }

-- (General/NSDragOperation)tableView:(General/NSTableView*)tv
+- (NSDragOperation)tableView:(NSTableView*)tv
-				validateDrop:(id <General/NSDraggingInfo>)info
+				validateDrop:(id <NSDraggingInfo>)info
 				 proposedRow:(int)row
-	   proposedDropOperation:(General/NSTableViewDropOperation)op
+	   proposedDropOperation:(NSTableViewDropOperation)op
 {

-    General/NSDragOperation dragOp = ([info draggingSource] == tableView) ?
-General/NSDragOperationMove : General/NSDragOperationCopy;
+    NSDragOperation dragOp = ([info draggingSource] == tableView) ?
+NSDragOperationMove : NSDragOperationCopy;

-    [tv setDropRow:row dropOperation:General/NSTableViewDropAbove];
+    [tv setDropRow:row dropOperation:NSTableViewDropAbove];

     return dragOp;
 }

-- (BOOL)tableView:(General/NSTableView*)tv
+- (BOOL)tableView:(NSTableView*)tv
-	   acceptDrop:(id <General/NSDraggingInfo>)info
+	   acceptDrop:(id <NSDraggingInfo>)info
 			  row:(int)row
-	dropOperation:(General/NSTableViewDropOperation)op
+	dropOperation:(NSTableViewDropOperation)op
 {
     if (row < 0)
 		row = 0;

     if ([info draggingSource] == tableView)
     {
-		General/NSArray *rows = General/info draggingPasteboard] propertyListForType:[[MovedRowsType];
+		NSArray *rows = info draggingPasteboard] propertyListForType:[[MovedRowsType];
-		int theRow = General/rows objectAtIndex:0]intValue];
+		int theRow = rows objectAtIndex:0]intValue];

 		id object = [[[self arrangedObjects]objectAtIndex:theRow]retain];